Travel Cat Litter Tray Ideas

 When we think of cats going to the bathroom, the first things to pop into our minds are kitty litter, huge trays, mess, smell and bulkiness.

-But if you are going on an adventure with your cat, typically you would be aiming to reduce the amount of items you carry, especially bulky items like litter trays.
+But when adventuring with your cat, typically you are aiming to reduce the amount of items you carry, especially bulky items like litter trays.

 Many cats only feel comfortable to go to the bathroom at home or in private.
 They will wait till they are at home, or in a hotel with their kitty litter tray.